Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Boundary projectors

 \subsection{Asymptotic limit}

 Utilising the projectors \eqref{eq:BCFT-projector}, the asymptotic limit of the SREE can be computed.
 In the asymptotic limit, the untwisted sector in the closed string channel dominates.
 Therefore

 where we have explicitly expanded the Cardy states in terms of the modular $ S$ matrix to go from the second last to the final line.
 Unsurprisingly, the final, simplified result is identical to results found in Ref.~\cite{northeEntanglementResolutionRespect2023}, which utilised the projectors in \cref{eq:projectors-formal}.
 This serves as a useful check of the validity of the BCFT projectors in \cref{eq:BCFT-projector}.
-Using \cref{eq:SREE-equipartition}, we find that the equipartition of the SREE is broken by the term $ \ln d_r/d_a d_b$ when projecting onto the conformal family $ r$.
+Using \cref{eq:SREE-equipartition}, we find that the equipartition of the SREE is broken by the term $ \log d_r/d_a d_b$ when projecting onto the conformal family $ r$.

-Currently, the projectors \cref{eq:BCFT-projector} do not provide any insight on the asymptotic limit of the SREE for a fusion category symmetry because it is not obvious how the coefficients $d_r/d_a d_b$ in \cref{eq:asymptotic-1} relate to $\mathrm{WS}^{[a,b]}$.
-More insight can be gained with some additional assumptions.
-Firstly, we will assume that both boundaries are identical, $ a = b$.
-Next, suppose that there is a sub fusion category $ C \subseteq \mathcal{M} $; we wish to compute the SREE with respect to $ C$.
-Additionally, assume there exists a boundary state $ a_C \in \mathcal{M} $ such that $ a_C \times a_C = \sum_{c\in C}^{} c$.
-As the quantum dimensions furnish a representation of the fusion ring, it follows that
+Currently, the projectors \cref{eq:BCFT-projector} do not provide any insight on the asymptotic limit of the SREE for a fusion category symmetry because it is not obvious how the coefficients $d_r/d_a d_b$ in \cref{eq:asymptotic-1} relate to \JHc{the symmetry defects} $\mathrm{WS}^{[a,b]}$.
+More insight can be gained with some additional assumptions. \JHc{Namely, we fix both boundaries to be identical, $a =b = a_C$, where $a_C$ is chosen such that it is symmetric under a symmetry category $C$ and $a_C \times a_C = \sum_{c \in C} c$.} \footnote{\JHc{The open string partition function will be }} \JHc{ In this setup, the set of Verlinde lines that $a_C$ is weakly symmetric under is $\mathrm{WS}^{[a_C]} = C $.} As the quantum dimensions furnish a representation of the fusion ring, it follows that

 Using \cref{eq:BCFT-projector}, we construct the projectors onto the irreps of $C$

 which can be written in the nicer form

 The boundary fusion rules \eqref{eq:boundary-fusion-rules} can be used to explicitly show that $ \{P_r^{[a_C]}\}_{r \in C}$ are orthogonal projectors,